thykka/simpepu/README.md

 1. Get disappointed by lack of features.

-1. Buy more PePu to motivate @thykka to build more features!
+1. Buy more PePu to motivate the author into building more features!

 ## Building from source